This post contains affiliate links.

 Romania vs. Bulgaria Food Winner: Romania

-This one, I can’t really speak too much on because I stayed in a town of 100,000 people in Romania and a capital city of over 1 million in Bulgaria.
+This one, I can’t really speak too much on because I stayed in a town of 100,000 people in Romania and a capital city of over one million people in Bulgaria.
 So, the comparison may not be too accurate.

 Still, though, I think this round is a tie.